Runescrye/CustomMonsters/README.md

 # Custom Monsters
-A tool to import monsters from MonsterPlanner into other platforms
+A tool to import monsters from Masterplanner into other platforms

 # Usage Instructions
-This application uses .creature files exported from MasterPlanner and parses them into a format used by the roll20 API script (or other formats in the future).
+This application uses .creature or .library files exported from Masterplanner and parses them into a format used by the roll20 API script or Foundry journal entries.

-In the options menu simply direct the application to where the exported .creature files are and it will populate the list with them.
+In the options menu direct the application to where the exported .creature/.library files are and it will list them in the main window.
+Choose either Roll20 or Foundry as the target to export to.

 For parsing ease, it assumes that effects of a hit are preceded by "Hit: " and actual effects are "Effect: ".
 Otherwise it dumps the entire power description into the Roll20 hit clause.